exercism/python/exercises/practice/word-count/.approaches/introduction.md

 ```

-This approach uses a `generator expression` to lowercase, clean, strip, and split the input phrase into words.
+This approach uses a `generator expression` to lower-case, clean, strip, and split the input phrase into words.

-Words is then consumed by the `Counter()` from the collections module, which counts up the words.
+The words generator is then consumed by `collections.Counter()`, which counts up the words.
 For convenience, `string.punctuation`  `string.whitespace` are imported to replace '!"#$%&\'()*+,-./:;<=>?@[\\]^_`{|}~ \t\n\r\x0b\x0c'.

-Alternatively, `collections.defaultdict()` can be used, but requires that the words generator  be iterated through in an explicit  loop:
+Alternatively, `collections.defaultdict()` can be used in place of `Counter()`, but requires that the generator be iterated through in an explicit loop:

 ```python
 from string import punctuation, whitespace